Tanishq-Raina/AI-Code-Explainer/backend/readme_backend.txt

   Layer 4: _parse_*()          — regex helpers for error extraction

 Security Measures:
-  - Each submission gets a UUID-named temporary directory
+  - Each submission gets a UUID(Universally unique identifier)-named temporary directory
   - Classpath restricted to sandbox directory only
   - Working directory set to sandbox (no access to system files)
   - Hard 5-second wall-clock timeout on execution